patriciaangeline/python-maze-runner/README.md

 # Maze Runner (2022)
-A midterm project for CSCI 21: Introduction to Programming I
+Midterm project for CSCI 21: Introduction to Programming I